Dennis Thering: Education and professional career

-Political commitment
+Political career

 Local affairs

 Dennis Thering has been a member of the CDU since 2001.
 He acts both as chairman of the CDU in Alstertal and as district chairman of the CDU Wandsbek.
 Between 2004 and 2008, he was a member of the local committee Alstertal where he was appointed deputy group leader.
 From 2008 to 2011, Thering was a directly elected member of the Alstertal-Walddoerfer constituency for the Wandsbek district assembly.
 During this time, he was the spokesperson for the Alstertal region as well as the representative of the sports department of the CDU Wandsbek parliamentary group.

 State parliament

 Thering has been both a member of the Hamburg Parliament and a member of the state board of the CDU Hamburg since 2011.
 In the 2015 state elections, Thering was reelected into the state parliament via a direct mandate in the Alstertal-Walddörfer constituency.
 He was deputy chairman of the CDU parliamentary group until spring of 2020: At its constituent parliamentary group meeting on March 18, 2020, the CDU parliamentary group unanimously elected Thering as their new chairman.